NP-LoRA: Null Space Projection for Subject-Style LoRA Fusion: Experiments

 \subsection{Results}

-\paragraph{Quantitative comparisons.} In order to ensure a fair evaluation, all experiments at this stage are conducted using SDXL.
-Following prior works including K-LoRA~\cite{klora} (18 pairs) and ZipLoRA~\cite{ziplora} (32 pairs), we evaluate our NP-LoRA on 32 randomly selected content-style LoRA pairs, covering 5 animal subjects, 5 object-level categories, and 15 distinct artistic styles.
-Each pair contains 10 generated images.
-For the evaluation, following \cite{ziplora, klora}, we adopt CLIP~\cite{clip} and DINO~\cite{dino} similarities for jointly evaluating both subject preservation (content) and style alignment (style) \cite{jiang2024clipdinovisualencoders, ziplora, klora}.
+\textbf{Quantitative comparisons.} In order to ensure a fair evaluation, all experiments in this section are conducted on SDXL.
+Following prior works such as K-LoRA~\cite{klora} (18 pairs) and ZipLoRA~\cite{ziplora} (32 pairs), we evaluate NP-LoRA on 32 randomly selected content--style LoRA pairs, covering 5 animal subjects, 5 object-level categories, and 15 distinct artistic styles.
+For each pair, we generate 10 images with shared random seeds across all methods and report results averaged over pairs and seeds.
+Unless otherwise specified, all LoRAs are rank-8; results for other ranks are in the appendix.
+Unlike idealized settings, our evaluation includes pairs with substantial subspace overlap (often up to 98\%, see Appendix), reflecting realistic entangled LoRA representations.

+For evaluation, following prior work~\cite{ziplora, klora}, we adopt CLIP~\cite{clip} and DINO~\cite{dino} similarity metrics to jointly assess subject preservation (content) and style alignment (style)~\cite{jiang2024clipdinovisualencoders, ziplora, klora}.
+These metrics are widely used in the literature on LoRA merging.
 Specifically, for CLIP we compute $S^{\text{CLIP}}_{\text{content}}$ and $S^{\text{CLIP}}_{\text{style}}$, and for DINO we compute $S^{\text{DINO}}_{\text{content}}$ and $S^{\text{DINO}}_{\text{style}}$.
 To obtain unified content-style similarity measures, we report both the arithmetic mean and the harmonic mean following the common F1-style aggregation scheme~\cite{van1979information, f1, ristani2016mtmc, xian2017cvpr}.
 Given the four similarity scores $S_i \in \{S^{\text{CLIP}}_{\text{content}}, S^{\text{CLIP}}_{\text{style}}, S^{\text{DINO}}_{\text{content}}, S^{\text{DINO}}_{\text{style}}\}$, we report both the arithmetic mean $S_{\text{arith}}=\tfrac{1}{4}\sum_i S_i$ and the harmonic mean $S_{\text{harm}}=\tfrac{4}{\sum_i (1/S_i)}$, where $S_{\text{arith}}$ reflects the overall trend, while the harmonic mean $S_{\text{harm}}$ emphasizes joint fidelity to both content and style.
-As shown in Tab.~\ref{tab:main_table}, our method achieves the highest $S_{\text{arith}}$ and $S_{\text{overall}}$, showing its superior ability to balance subject fidelity and style consistency.
+As shown in Tab.~\ref{tab:main_table} (a), our method achieves the highest $S_{\text{arith}}$ and $S_{\text{overall}}$, showing its superior ability to balance subject fidelity and style consistency.
+Furthermore, additional results are provided in the Appendix, including experiments with different rank settings, comparisons with training-based methods, and evaluations on the FLUX backbone.
+In particular, we include results on real-world, community-trained LoRAs, which often exhibit entangled semantics and better reflect practical deployment scenarios.